 How long does this take?

 There’s no finish line.
 Self-realization is a lifetime practice.
-Some people have sudden awakenings; for many, growth happens gradually.
-The aim is to embrace the process—each insight and authentic choice is progress.
+Some experience sudden awakenings; for many, growth is gradual.
+Each insight and authentic choice is progress.

 Can I do this on my own?

 The work is yours, but you don’t have to do it alone.
-Teachers, mentors, and communities can offer guidance and perspective.
+Teachers, mentors, and communities can offer guidance.
 Structured tools, books, and apps can clarify your path and make the journey less daunting.

 Will self-realization make me happy all the time?